dodjango/node-sandbox/README.md

 # node-sandbox

 This sandbox allows you to start a node or a npm process whithin a docker container but it feels like it were on your machine.
-There are to script node.sh and npm.sh or node.cmd and npm.cmd working as the executable.
+The scripts node.sh and npm.sh or node.cmd and npm.cmd work as the executable.

 ## Global npm modules